mtumilowicz/java13-spring-crud-http-methods-workshop/README.md

     * `@ElementCollection` - mainly for mapping non-entities (basic type or embeddable class)
         * they can't have their own lifecycle
         * `@OneToMany` - is only for mapping entities
-    * apart from `@ElementCollection` annotations could be omitted, but default are not always handy
+    * apart from `@ElementCollection` annotations could be omitted, but defaults are not always handy
     * `@CollectionTable` - specifies the table that is used for the mapping of collections of basic or embeddable types
     * `@MapKeyColumn` - mapping for the key column
     * `@Column` - mapping for the value column